bibanon/bibanon/Stories/Damaged-Goods/Damaged-Goods.md

 [[Amputee-chan.png|float|width=200px]]

-**Nurse-kun** !!hPl7vWPKR+W is a registered male nurse who posted to 4chan when his boring everyday life in a nursing home was interrupted by the arrival of a 7-year-old girl.
-At first he merely thought this an interesting thing to tell Anonymous about, but they pressed him to help her out...
-The story starts out pretty rough, but it does become something beautiful.
+*Damaged Goods* is a classic from 4chan's (supposedly) "[[Golden Age]]" (2006-2007) where a registered male nurse (dubbed "Nurse-kun") asked /b/ for advice when his boring everyday life in a nursing home was interrupted by the arrival of a badly hurt 7-year-old girl.

+At first he merely thought this an interesting anecdote, flavoring it to get the attention of the "fucked-up" /b/tards known as [[Anonymous]], but in an uncharacteristic change of heart, some anons pressed him to actually help the little girl out.

-During the course of this story, the magic of the story somehow enchanted the /b/tards who called themselves [[Anonymous]].
-The people famous for laughing at the holocaust pressed Nurse-kun to adopt, directly made the little girl laugh (no kidding), and worked tirelessly to search for Nurse-kun when he disappeared.
+As the events unfold, the magic of the story somehow enchanted the cold heart of [[Anonymous]].
+The people famous for mercilessly crushing 12-year old girls convinced Nurse-kun to grant the broken soul one friend in the world, and to save her from an unfortunate end.
+One thing led to another, and for once, the legions of Anonymous found themselves giving the little girl something to smile about.

-His first post on [[4chan]]'s /b/ appeared on the 17th of December, 2006, and had been updated regularly thereafter until June 2nd of 2007, when the posting stopped abruptly.

-This story, along with [[Blindmute Loli]], were considered one of 4chan's greatest, perhaps equal to that of [[Densha Otoko]] of [[2channel]], a story which became part of popular culture in Japan.
+It does more than just tell a riveting tale about one guy and a girl; it gives a window into what 4chan was, what this influential community became, and what the site truly meant to the users who lurked and posted at the time.

+## Saving the story

+A Danish anon known as [[Sarafan]] followed the threads in real time as the story unfolded, and worked tirelessly to save the story for future generations.

 The threads were documented in real time on [[Wikichan]], where it was dubbed "Damaged Goods".
 However after a server crash, all of the fanart was lost and the story was almost lost forever.
-Thankfully, [[Shii]] managed to save the entire thing beforehand.
+Thankfully, [[Shii]] managed to save the entirety of the wikipages beforehand.

-A remastering project has begun to add the replies and drama from Anonymous into the story, so it would read more like [[Densha Otoko]].
+## Remastering Project

+The original threads were uploaded to temporary download sites where they were soon lost, but Sarafan had a long-lost archive with everything in it up his sleeve, which we saved 2 days before Megaupload's infamous takedown.

+With the discovery of the original threads that Sarafan transcribed the story from, we can fill in the blanks as to exactly who and what Nurse-kun was replying to.
+These had previously been omitted, due to Wikichan's mad rush to winnow out the story from the trolling.

 ## Chapters ##

+Nurse-kun's first post on [[4chan]]'s /b/ appeared on the 17th of December, 2006, and had been updated regularly thereafter until June 2nd of 2007, when the posting stopped abruptly.

 There are 23 chapters/threads in this story.
+These have been throughly restored and granted addenum chapters from the Remastering Project.

 Click the link below to start reading.

 [[Damaged Goods Chapters]]